Sick Child and Exclusion Policy

 Injections

-If your child has had their childhood immunisations, we ask you to keep them off nursery for the first 24hrs.
+If your child has had any immunisations, we ask you to keep them off nursery for the first 24hrs.
 This is due to children having high temperatures after injections and some children having allergic reactions to them.
 We request that children are not returned to nursery on the day of having their injections as the site of the injection is sore and the child may have side effects from the injection.
+This also includes any nasal flu vaccines.

 Broken bones